Sustainability Management at Vossloh

 Vossloh is active in rail technology markets worldwide.
 Within this context, the Company is focused on rail infrastructure.
 Vossloh makes an important contribution to people‘s mobility and the transport of goods with its products and services for rail infrastructure.
 For both local and long-distance traffic, rail is one of the most sustainable, most economical and also safest means of transport.
 In its economic activities, Vossloh also fulfills its social responsibility as a company.
 Sustainable economic success amid global competition is only possible through responsible corporate conduct.
 This includes both the Company and its employees adhering to the applicable laws, respecting basic ethical values and acting in an exemplary fashion at all times and in all scenarios.

-The Executive Board of Vossloh has acknowledged the guiding principle of sustainable development in a statement on the Group‘s sustainable orientation.
-Within the operational management of the Group, the topic of sustainability falls under the responsibility of the Chief Technology Officer (CTO), who is involved in the development of all concepts related to the topic of sustainability.
-The CTO also oversees the sustainability working group comprising those within the Group who are responsible for Compliance, Environment/Health/Safety (EHS), Human Resources (HR), Investor Relations/Controlling and Accounting.
-This body regularly discusses sustainability issues; in 2018, three meetings took place.
-The working group is responsible for further developing the approaches to sustainability already existing within the Company and for further clarifying the Group‘s sustainability strategy.
-This includes developing quantifiable goals that Vossloh will seek to achieve from now on in the area of sustainability (including scope and time frame).
-The first decision-making processes concerning this were initiated by the working group in 2018.
+The Executive Board has acknowledged the guiding principle of sustainable development in a statement on the Group’s sustainable orientation.
+Within the operational management of the Group, the topic of sustainability is located in its own area.
+This falls to the Chief Operating Officer (COO), who is involved in all the concepts related to the topic of sustainability.
+The COO also oversees the sustainability working group comprising those within the Group who are responsible for Compliance, Environment/Health/Safety (EHS), Human Resources (HR), Investor Relations, Finance, and Accounting.
+All of the Company’s business units are also represented here.
+This body regularly discusses sustainability issues; in 2019, two meetings and one workshop to further develop the focus on sustainability in the Vossloh Group took place.

 In recent years, more and more of the Company’s entities have been awarded certification in at least one of the international quality, environmental, energy efficiency and social standards such as ISO 9001, ISO 14001, ISO 50001, OHSAS 18001 or its successor standard ISO 45001, or a comparable national standard and have corresponding management systems in place.
-This development was also continued in 2018.
-For example, Vossloh Nordic Switch Systems in Ystad, Sweden now has ISO-45001 certification (replacing OHSAS 18001).
-The company Austrak Pty Ltd., which has belonged to the Group since December, is already certified under ISO 14001 and the Australian safety standard AS4801.
-At the reporting date December 31, 2018, more than 99 percent of the Vossloh workforce was employed at an entity certified in accordance with the aforementioned standards.
+This development was also continued in 2019.
+At the reporting date December 31, 2019, more than 98 percent of the Vossloh workforce was employed at an unit with such certification.